Respected Twin Cities choreographer Michael Matthew Ferrell dies at 61

 Services are being planned.

-Vierling said that Ferrell's approach to dance also was his approach to life.
-He recalled an anecdote when they had rented a duplex.
+Vierling said Ferrell's approach to dance also was his approach to life.
+He recalled an anecdote from when they had rented a duplex.

 Rohan Preston • 612-673-4390